jedipunkz/openstack_grizzly_install/README.md

 <http://docs.openstack.org/trunk/openstack-network/admin/content/app_demo_single_router.html>

 Quantum was designed on 4 networks (public, data, managememt, api) so You can 3 NICs on separated nodes mode.
+API network and Public network can share same network segment or you can separate these networks.
+This README's configuration of the premise is sharing a segment with API and Public network (default NIC : eth0).

 How to use on All in One Node
 ----